SQream/sqream_docs/reference/sql/sql_statements/utility_commands/execute_saved_query.rst

    :header-rows: 1

-Saving and executing a simple query
+Saving and Executing a Simple Query
 ---------------------------------------

 .. code-block:: psql